patrickfrey/mewa/website/content/about.md

 ## Design Philosophy and Limitations
  - _Mewa_ is **not a framework**.
 It is not instrumented with configuration or plug-ins.
 The program logic is entirely implemented by the compiler front-end author in _Lua_.
 In other words: You write the compiler front-end with _Lua_ using _Mewa_ and not with _Mewa_ using _Lua_ as binding language.
  - _Mewa_ is **not optimized for collaborative work**, unlike many other compiler front-ends.
  - _Mewa_ provides no support for the evaluation of different paths of code generation.
-The idea is to do a one-to-one mapping of program structures to code and to **leave all analytical optimization steps to the backend**.
+The idea is to do a one-to-one mapping of program structures to code and **leave all analytical optimization steps to the backend**.

 ## Status
 I consider the software as ready for use in projects.
-The first release will be on the 1st of May 2021.

 ## Example
 As proof of concept I have implemented a compiler for a general-purpose, statically typed programming language with the following features: